redbluewater/NPOCandTNfromShimadzu/README.md

 * the weight of concentrated stock diluted into a 100 ml flask

 Once the edits are done, type `runFxn` into the MATLAB command window.

+update, Krista Longnecker\
+23 January 2023
+I added two files (`runFxn_smallVol.m` and `riRawData_smallVol_v1.m` to process the Shimadzu data from a project that requires manual injections of small volumes.
+Because of the sample limitations, I am forcing the instrument to do a preset number of samples.
+This requires slightly different processing to calculate the mean peak areas.